By: Marilyn L. Davis

 Or the time you decided that you wanted to go out to dinner and then see a movie.
 Your spouse does not want to leave the house for any reason.
 You may decide, “Nobody ever wants to do what I want to do.”
 This would be an example of overgeneralization and personalization.

 Perhaps your spouse is sick.
 Perhaps they need a good night’s sleep because they have an important meeting tomorrow.
 Neither of those reasons has anything to do with you.

-7. Mind-reading assumes that the rest of the world thinks, reacts, and feels like you do; therefore, you can read their minds because it is just like yours.
+You’re mind-reading when you assume that the rest of the world thinks, reacts, and feels like you do; therefore, you can read their minds because it is just like yours.